bihealth/sodar-server/docs_manual/source/ui_project_overview.rst

 Sample Sheets Overview
     Lists the investigation, studies and assays in the project's :ref:`sample sheets <app_samplesheets>`.
-Along with file statistics you can see link buttons that allow you to:

-    - copy the corresponding iRODS path to the clipboard,
-    - copy the WebDAV URL to the clipboard, or
-    - directly link into the WebDAV URL for browsing the files.
+Along with file statistics you can see buttons that allow you to copy the corresponding iRODS path to the clipboard, copy the WebDAV URL to the clipboard, or directly link into the WebDAV URL for browsing the files.
 Landing Zones Overview
     Displays the five most recently created
     :ref:`landing zones <app_landingzones>`.